 - 2023 − MA in Discourse Studies

-- Análisis críticas sobre las metáforas en los comentarios de un vídeo en Bilibili sobre la difícil situación de los jóvenes (Yao Meng)
+- Análisis críticas sobre las metáforas en los comentarios de un vídeo en Bilibili sobre la difícil situación de los jóvenes (Meng Yao)

 - 2022 − MA in Theoretical and Applied Linguistics